MellowYarker/CryptoNotifier/README.md

 ## REQUIREMENTS
   * A Mac (this uses the MacOS notification center)
   * [Python 3.6+](https://www.python.org/downloads/release/python-365/)

+## Set up
-  * Clone this repo to download it then open a terminal and navigate to CryptoNotifier/install
+  1. Clone this repo to download it.
-    * `$ sh dependencies.sh`
-    * if the dependencies script fails, try:
-      * `$ sh retry.sh`
+  2. Open finder, navigate to wherever you downloaded CryptoNotifier (where ever you downloaded it).
+  * Now go to CryptoNotifier/install
+  3. Press command + spacebar
+  * Type terminal
+  4. In terminal, type `cd `, go back to finder, drag the install folder into the terminal and once the path is displayed press enter.
+  5. If you've installed python 3.6 or higher, type `python3 setup.py` in the terminal.
+If not, check the requirements heading.
-    * if this also fails, see if you have pip or pip3 installed, if not [install it](https://stackoverflow.com/questions/6587507/how-to-install-pip-with-python-3)
+    * if this fails, see if you have pip or pip3 installed, if not [install it](https://stackoverflow.com/questions/6587507/how-to-install-pip-with-python-3)